cloudfoundry-community/autosleep/README.md

 These parameters can be provided on service creations as well as on service updates, eg.
 `
-cf cs autosleep default my-autosleep -c '{"inactivity": "PT1H15M"}' `
+cf cs autosleep default my-autosleep -c '{"idle-duration": "PT1H15M"}' `

 #### *idle-duration*